Condoleezza Rice: For Presidency

 Certain high-profile political figures, including Laura Bush, former White House Spokesman Scott McClellan, and world leaders such as Russian President Vladimir Putin and former Australian Prime Minister John Howard have also voiced encouragement.
 Laura Bush has perhaps been the strongest proponent of Rice's candidacy.
 On CNN's The Situation Room on January 17, 2006, Mrs. Bush implicated Rice when asked if she thought the United States would soon have a female president, stating: "I'd love to see her run.
 She's terrific."
 Mrs. Bush then turned to advocacy during an interview on CNN's Larry King Live on March 24, 2006, in which she stated that Rice would make an "excellent president," and that she wished Americans could "talk her into running."
 However, Mrs. Bush has also stated that Rice will not run for president "[p]robably because she is single, her parents are no longer living, she's an only child.
 You need a very supportive family and supportive friends to have this job."

 Rice was frequently mentioned as a possible opponent of Hillary Clinton in the 2008 election, a scenario that was the subject of the book Condi vs. Hillary: The Next Great Presidential Race, by political strategist Dick Morris and his wife, Eileen McGann-Morris, published in October 2005.
+In 2006, Rice was mentioned by 5% of likely Republican voters asked "[I]n 2008, who would you most like to see elected president?"
+This was third highest among Republican voters behind eventual nominee John McCain with 9% and George W. Bush with 7%.
+However, she also said in an interview that she was not interested in running.

 Rice had publicly expressed aspirations to become the next commissioner of the National Football League and following the announcement of Paul Tagliabue's retirement, she was widely believed to be a serious contender for the post.
 If appointed to the office, she would have been both the first African American and the first female commissioner of any North American major sports league.
 However, Rice, a Cleveland Browns fan, said she was not interested in replacing Tagliabue, saying that she preferred to remain as Secretary of State.

-In May 2007, The Des Moines Register found that among Republicans "one-half of likely participants in the party’s caucuses would like to see Rice, the U.S. secretary of state, campaign for president", a greater portion than for Fred Thompson or Newt Gingrich.